EmersonGoncalvesSilva/Machine_Learning/Adam_and_Learning_Rate_Decay/readme.md

 ## Adam Algorithm
 Adam stands as one of the most efficient optimization algorithms for training neural networks.
 It uses concepts from RMSProp, and Momentum.
 Here's a breakdown of how Adam operates:
-- 1- It computes an exponentially weighted average of past gradients and preserves this information in the variables 𝑣 (before bias correction) and 𝑣𝑐𝑜𝑟𝑟𝑒𝑐𝑡𝑒𝑑 (with bias correction).
+- 1- It computes an exponentially weighted average of past gradients and preserves this information in the variables 𝑣.
-- 2- It calculates an exponentially weighted average of the squared magnitudes of past gradients, which it stores in variables 𝑠 (before bias correction) and 𝑠𝑐𝑜𝑟𝑟𝑒𝑐𝑡𝑒𝑑 (with bias correction).
+- 2- It calculates an exponentially weighted average of the squared magnitudes of past gradients, which it stores in variables 𝑠.

 Adam then updates the parameters(w,b) by taking a direction that combines information from steps "1" and "2".